outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 	-- ${EMACS_OPTS}
       ```

-      Set XMODIFIERS through `--env` argument of *start-stop-daemon*.
+      However, direct modification init script is discouraged (suppose you are on a multiple user accounts system). *emacs-daemon* has a wrraper script (*/usr/libexec/emacs/emacs-wrapper.sh*) to start the daemon *with a login shell*.
+We can set XMODIFIERS in bash startup script (*~/.bashrc* or *~/.bash_profile*).

+      A more elegant way is to create a new copy of */etc/conf.d/emacs* and do update there:

+      ```bash
+      # pushd /etc/conf.d
+      # cp emacs emacs.username
+      # nano -w emacs.username
+      export XMODIFIERS="@im=fcitx"
+      ```

+      Don't worry! *openrc-run* looks for both */etc/conf.d/emacs* and */etc/conf.d/emacs.username*.

       Emacs uses XIM to support external input method instead of GTK/QT toolkit.
-More details on XMODIFIERS/XIM, refer to Fcitx's official page.
+Details on XMODIFIERS/XIM, refer to Fcitx's official page.
+Read more at [fcitx not work on *emacsclient --create-frame*](https://stackoverflow.com/a/34852916) and [app-emacs/emacs-daemon should allow for setting up a proper environment](https://bugs.gentoo.org/show_bug.cgi?id=246460).

 9. Nano